Purpose-built toilet safety

 The most limiting factor that can affect the size of your PT Rail (or whether you can have one or two of them) is the size of your bathroom.

-If you’re mounting your PT Rail to the wall, you’ll need to make sure there is a structural wood stud or blocking present in the location where the PT Rail is to be mounted.
+If you’re mounting your PT Rail to the wall, you’ll need to make sure there is a structural wood stud or blocking present in the location where it will be mounted.
 This ensures that it will support your weight when in use.

 Below are some things you might want to consider when deciding on PT Rail sizing: